-Capital Gains tax is imposed at the rate of 20% on capital gains arising from the disposal of immovable property (real estate) situated in Cyprus, including gains from the disposal of shares of companies not listed on a recognised stock exchange which own immovable property situated in Cyprus.
+Capital Gains tax is imposed (where the disposal is not subject to income tax) at the rate of 20% on capital gains arising from the disposal of immovable property (real estate) situated in Cyprus including gains from the disposal of shares in companies which directly own such immovable property.
+Further, as from 17 December 2015 shares of companies which indirectly own immovable property located in Cyprus and at least 50% of the market value of the said shares derive from such immovable property are subject to Capital Gains Tax.
+In the case of share disposals only that part of the gain relating to the immovable property situated in Cyprus is subject to CGT.
 The disposal of shares listed in recognised Stock Exchanges is exempt from Capital Gains Tax.